HokAI — Find the Right AI Tool

 Actions — What the workflow does: call an API, run AI, create a record, send a message.

 Webhooks — HTTP endpoints that receive data from external systems.
-Workflow platforms use them to start flows or pass data between services.
+Used to start flows or pass data between services.

 API connections — OAuth or API keys that let the platform talk to your apps.
 Most platforms support hundreds of pre-built integrations.

-Workflow platforms are a category in the >Model Directory.
-When you run >Smart Match and describe automation needs, the recommendations may include workflow platforms alongside single-purpose AI tools.
-Use the directory filters to compare options by pricing, integrations, and self-hosting support.
+Workflow platforms are a category in the Model Directory.
+When you run Smart Match and describe automation needs, recommendations may include workflow platforms alongside single-purpose tools.